Václav Prospal

 Václav "Vinny" Prospal (born 17 February 1975) is a Czech former professional ice hockey player, currently a hockey coach.
 He played 16 seasons in the National Hockey League (NHL) for the Philadelphia Flyers, Ottawa Senators, Florida Panthers, Tampa Bay Lightning, Mighty Ducks of Anaheim, New York Rangers and Columbus Blue Jackets from.
 1997 to 2013.
-He is currently serving as an assistant coach of the Rochester Americans in the American hockey league.
+He is currently serving as an assistant coach for the St. Louis Blues.

 Playing career

-Prospal was drafted by the Philadelphia Flyers in the 1993 NHL Entry Draft, third round, 71st overall.
+Prospal was drafted by the Philadelphia Flyers in the 1993 NHL entry draft, third round, 71st overall.
 While with the Flyers, Prospal suffered a fractured arm during the 1997 playoffs.
 Prospal and another player collided during the Flyers' practice session.
 During the 1997–98 season, Prospal, who was named to the 1998 Czech Olympic hockey team, broke his leg while fighting for the puck with Lance Pitlick during a game with the Ottawa Senators; Prospal was unable to play in the 1998 Winter Olympics.
 Prospal was traded to the Senators a few months later.
 During the 2004–05 lockout, Prospal played for his hometown team HC České Budějovice, leading them in scoring and helping the team return to the Czech Extraliga.